paulbetsch/TrueRandomNumberGenerator/README.md

 # TRNG (True Random Number Generator)

 ## About
 This repository includes all scripts and files which we use to develop a True Random Number Generator.
+There is a directory for each tool, we developed to help us.
+The whole Software solution can be found in the directory called "TRNG".

 ## Requirements
 - [Python 3.9](https://www.python.org/downloads/release/python-390/)